flomesh-io/fsm-classic/docs/gateway-api-compatibility.md

 Fields:
-* `spec`
+- `spec`
-	* `controllerName` - supported.
+	- `controllerName` - supported.
-	* `parametersRef` - not supported.
+	- `parametersRef` - not supported.
-	* `description` - supported.
+	- `description` - supported.
-* `status`
+- `status`
-	* `conditions` - partially supported.
+	- `conditions` - partially supported.
 Added ConditionType `Active`.

 ### Gateway

 > Status: Partially supported.

-FSM supports only a single Gateway resource.
-The Gateway resource must reference FSM's corresponding GatewayClass.
-In case of multiple Gateway resources created in the cluster, FSM will use a deterministic conflict resolution strategy: it will choose the oldest resource by creation timestamp.
-If the timestamps are equal, FSM will choose the resource that appears first in alphabetical order by “{namespace}/{name}”.
+FSM supports only a single Gateway resource per namespace.
+The Gateway resource must reference FSM's corresponding effective GatewayClass.
+In case of multiple Gateway resources created in the same namespace, FSM will choose the oldest ONE by creation timestamp.
+If the timestamps are equal, FSM will choose the resource that appears first in alphabetical order by “{name}”.
 We might support multiple Gateway resources.
-Please share your use case with us if you're interested in that support.

 Fields:
-* `spec`
+- `spec`
 	* `gatewayClassName` - supported.
 	* `listeners`
 		* `name` - supported.